 - 1 teaspoon coconut oil

-- Place pitted dates and almond butter in a large food processor.
-Pulse to combine.
+- Place dates and almond butter in a large food processor and blend to combine.

-- Add the almond meal, cacao powder and peppermint oil.
-Blend until well combined.
-Add the water and continue to blend until the mixture becomes thick and thoroughly combined.
+- Next add the almond meal, cacao powder, water and peppermint oil.
+Blend until the mixture becomes thick and combined.

 Ditch the Diets E-Book